 EURUS students have obtained placements in a variety of organizations, including:

 - Amnesty International

 - The Delegation of the European Union

 EU Study Tour and associated internships in Europe

 The European Union (EU) Study Tour is a joint initiative of the European Studies Network (Canada), a consortium of Canadian universities of which Carleton is a member.
 The Tour consists of 19-20 days in Europe, involving consultations at a wide range of European institutions in Brussels, Strasbourg, Luxembourg, and Frankfurt.
 Students participating in the Tour may apply to participate in an internship (2 months or more) in a European institution; internships take place after the Tour.
 Students may apply to Carleton’s Centre for European Studies for some financial assistance to participate in the Tour.
 The Tour is advertised in December of each academic year.
-Click here for the 2017 EU Study Tour.
+Click here to learn more about the 2019 tour!